Unit rationale, description and aim

 • advanced research and writing skills.

-This unit deals with the concept of professional responsibility and the particular responsibilities lawyers have to their clients, to the law, to the courts and to other practitioners.
-It also examines the regulation of the legal profession including the costs lawyers may charge and recover, restrictions on the conduct of legal practice, professional misconduct, disciplinary proceedings and trust accounting.
+This unit deals with the concept of professional responsibility and the obligations lawyers owe to the courts, to their clients, to other practitioners, to the public and to the administration of justice.
+It also examines the regulation of the legal profession, including the costs lawyers may charge and recover, restrictions on the conduct of legal practice, professional misconduct, disciplinary proceedings and trust accounting.

 2025 10